matt-antone/recognize-dice/README.md

 ## Contributing

-1. Test changes on actual Pi 3 hardware
+1. Test changes on actual Pi 3 hardware when possible
 2. Update memory-bank/ documentation for significant changes
 3. Maintain performance targets for Pi 3 constraints
+4. Use cross-platform development approach

 ---

-**Note**: This application is specifically optimized for Raspberry Pi 3.
-For Pi 4 or other hardware, consider adjusting performance targets and model complexity in the configuration.
+**Note**: This application works on development platforms for testing the GUI and fallback detection, but full functionality (camera + ML model) requires Raspberry Pi 3 hardware.